 The Chinese economy offers a plethora of options for businesses, be it in the supply chain or as a market for products and services.
 But the country is vast and it is virtually impossible to maintain a stable presence everywhere, even if you restrict yourself to the more accessible urban centers on the coast.
 Using China local business numbers offered by companies such as Global Call Forwarding is the only viable way to maintain a direct line with your Chinese customers and business partners.

 What are China Local Business Numbers?

 Communications technology has advanced by leaps and bounds in these past two decades.
-But despite the advent of Internet and email, telephone still holds sway as a popular means of maintaining day to day communications, especially in business.
-If your firm is based in say, the US or Europe, maintaining direct communications via international telephone line will be prohibitively expensive proposition.
+But despite the advent of the Internet and email, the telephone still holds sway as a popular means of maintaining day to day communications, especially in business.
+If your firm is based in say, the US or Europe, maintaining direct communications via an international telephone line will be a prohibitively expensive proposition.

 With call forwarding through internet telephony and VOIP, you can get China local business numbers and connect them directly to your landline, mobile or PBX numbers.
 These numbers are basically local numbers in the Chinese telecom network.

 When your business partners, subsidiaries or customers make a call to these numbers from mainland China, only local call charges will apply.
 The cost incurred in subscribing to these China local business numbers are much lesser than what your business would have to pay up in international calling charges.

 Types of China Local Business Numbers